Practical information on roadworks

 Garbage collection, organic waste and recycling

-While the work is being carried out, household garbage, recycling bins and brown bins must be placed at the closest intersections or where the garbage and recycling trucks can have easy access to them.
+While the work is being carried out, household garbage, recycling and brown bins must be placed curbside before 7 a.m. on the morning of collection, as usual.
+The contractor will move them as needed.

 While excavation work to replace water mains and to rebuild the sidewalks is taking place in front of your house, it will be temporarily impossible for you to access your home by car.

 The City of Saint-Lambert is not responsible for mail delivery.
 Canada Post has its own mandatory procedures.
 If it becomes necessary to change the method of postal delivery during the roadwork, Canada Post will notify you a few days in advance.

 Once the work is underway, the street will be closed to traffic.
 Temporary signage will be installed to indicate the best detour for vehicles.